 Now, let’s take a brief look at some key hormones and their functions.

 Key Hormones and What They Do

 Below is a summary of some important hormones and their functions.
-Please note, it is not an exhaustive list, and there are many more hormones that play an essential role in the body.
-However, there are so many different hormones, with such varied functions, that it is not possible to discuss them all here.
+Please note that it is not an exhaustive list, and there are many more hormones that play an essential role in the body.
+However, there are so many different hormones with varied functions that it is impossible to discuss all of them here.

-Insulin: Insulin helps cells to utilize glucose (sugar) from food and regulates metabolism.
+- Insulin: Insulin helps cells utilize glucose (sugar) from food and regulates metabolism.

 Hormonal Imbalances and How CBD Fits in

-Hormones have a powerful influence over the body, with just small amounts triggering massive changes.
+Hormones have a powerful influence over the body, with small amounts able to trigger massive changes.
 Therefore, having too much or too little of a particular hormone can cause serious problems.

 Some of the most common hormonal disorders include diabetes, thyroid disorders, and reproductive disorders.
-Another widespread issue is chronic stress, which can significantly impact the endocrine system as a whole.
+Another widespread issue is chronic stress, which can significantly impact the endocrine system.